-Matternet, a drone statup company from Silicon Valley, has deployed its own delivery drone technology in some of the world’s hard-to-reach areas.
-The company’s drone technology was used in delivering medical supplies and diagnostic tools in areas like Bhutan, Haiti, Papua New Guinea and the Dominican Republic.
-Its aircraft was proved adept at delivering medicine and retrieving medical samples to places that are often inaccessible due to poor roads, bad weather and other issues.
+Matternet, a drone start-up company from Silicon Valley, has deployed its own delivery drone technology in some of the world’s hard-to-reach areas.
+The company’s drone technology was used in delivering medical supplies and diagnostic tools in areas like Bhutan, Haiti, Papua New Guinea, and the Dominican Republic.
+Its aircraft were proved adept at delivering medicine and retrieving medical samples to places that are often inaccessible due to poor roads, bad weather, and other issues.

 8. Drones are being used to protect elephants from poachers.

 Poaching of elephants is a problem in Kenya, as some Asian nationalities illegally gather elephant ivory to sell for as much as $1,000 per kilogram.
 Conservationists at Kenya’s Maasai Mara National Reserve used Google Earth and drones to keep elephants away from danger and human conflict areas.
-A team of conservationists lead by Marc Goss modified drones to release paint balls loaded with capsaicin, the active component in chilli pepper, when the elephants stray near high-risk zones.
+A team of conservationists lead by Marc Goss modified drones to release paintballs loaded with capsaicin, the active component in chili pepper when the elephants stray near high-risk zones.
 Goss said that drones are the future of conservation as it can do the tasks of 50 rangers.